 One Day–One Time: a Series of Volunteering Events

 Everyone likes to reach out to help others.
 Your Outreach committee realized that we needed an opportunity for you to volunteer on a One Day- One Time project.
 We are going to be planning a couple of opportunities each year so that everyone has a chance to participate.

-Our first event: a NE Emergency Food Bank Clean-up Event: Sunday May 7, after church.
+Our first event was a NE Emergency Food Bank Clean-up on May 7.